NASCAR returns to sound of silence

 Following an Ultimate Fighting Championship card aired live from an empty arena in Jacksonville, Florida on Saturday, sport starved fans had their choice on Sunday of a charity skins game featuring golf greats Rory McIlroy and Dustin Johnson, Professional Bull Riding and NASCAR.

+“I have been around this deal for a long time and this is not like anything I have experienced,” said Harvick.

+“It is very similar to coming back after 9/11 but that day had 100,000 fans in the stands and now you have no fans.”

-Reporting by Steve Keating in Toronto; Editing by Richard Pullin
+Reporting by Steve Keating in Toronto; Editing by Richard Pullin/Peter Rutherford